Mountain View, CA 94039

 "This is an uplifting film about older women who make a difference for progressive causes and have fun while doing it.
 Great character portrayals of great women.
 They inspire my Stanford students."

 Professor of Medicine (Geriatrics) and Human Biology, Emerita

-Raging Grannies played to a sold out house at Cinequest, the San Jose International Film Festival in March 2009.
+Raging Grannies played to a sold out house at Cinequest, the San Jose International Film Festival.

 - National Mature Media Association Merit Award

 - Truly CA Shorts, KQED, San Francisco